Tips for exploring Krui South Sumatra

 Shopping around Krui

 The bottom line is there is virtually nothing for a tourist to buy in the Krui area.
-No shopping malls, no souvenir shops, no funky cafe / restaurant society.
+No shopping malls, no markets full of souvenirs, no funky cafe / restaurant society.
 The Krui shopping experience occurs almost exclusively at the local market where the necessities of daily life are sold.
 With nowhere to go and nothing to buy foreign tourists seldom venture onto the streets of Krui town or visit the local markets.
 This is an unfortunate situation because there is so much more to take home than what you can stuff in your suitcase or backpack.

 Shopping tips: